michaelshiloh/resourcesForClasses/README.md

 1. Many other filters are available through the library manager.
 I have not tested these.

+**Notes**
+- While the examples above often refer to analog sensors, these methods can be applied to all sensors (e.g. the ultrasonic distance measuring sensor)
+- For beginners, I would recommend a basic average or a running average
+	- Basic average is faster to respond, but isn't quite as smooth as a running average.
+	- In both cases, you will need to experiment with how many samples to take.
+		- A few samples responds quickly but won't be as smooth
+		- Many samples smooths well but won't respond quickly.
+	- You will have balance how much delay you can tolerate vs. how smooth you need the result.
+Usually it's best to do this by experimentation.

 ## Theory
 1. [Robotic Creatures](doc/roboticCreatures2010Ghedini.pdf)